lindakatcodes/lindakat-blogs/posts/aoc-advent-of-code-2019-day-1.md

 tags:
   - AoC
   - adventOfCode
-  - javaScript
 date: 2019-12-01T07:24:50.832Z
 ---
 Advent of Code is finally here, and I'm so excited!!
 This is such a fun code challenge, and I was really bummed when I couldn't keep up with it last year, so I'm determined to stay on it this year and follow through until the end!

 <details>
-<summary>Spoilers will follow from here on out - avoid until you've solved the problems if you want!</summary>
+<summary>**Spoilers will follow from here on out** - avoid until you've solved the problems if you want!
+Click the arrow to view.</summary>

 This year is set in space!
 I think it'll be really fun to see how the story unfolds.
 Day 1, thankfully, felt pretty good!